 Talk of closing the stable door after the horse has bolted…

-By the time the nurse contacts the patient, the damage has already been done.
+By the time the site coordinator contacts the patient, the damage has already been done.
 No reinforcement is possible, as a patient could (theoretically) be reminded about the need to be compliant with the interval of several weeks – in which case this will serve as a token reminder, nothing more.

 Let’s assume we live in an ideal world, where the study nurse isn’t overwhelmed by thousands of edit checks firing for no reason, and where data flows into EDC with no delay.